davidsimowitz/fullstack-nanodegree-project-5/README.md

 Third-Party API
 ---------------
 + This application uses the Foursquare® application programming interface but is not endorsed or certified by Foursquare Labs, Inc. All of the Foursquare® logos (including all badges) and trademarks displayed on this application are the property of Foursquare Labs, Inc.

++ This application uses a Sandbox Account.
+In other words, this application has a hourly/daily/monthly rate limit to the Foursquare® API endpoints.
+After the limit if reached the application will receive a 'quota_exceeded' error until the limit is reset.